kimhandole/dino-forest/README.md

 #### Fireplace

 ### High Score
-keeps track of high score
+keeps track of the high score

-`
-class Score {
+`class Score {
     constructor() {
         this.score = 0;
         this.scores = [];